Detecting $\beta$ elements in iterated algebraic K-theory: Detecting elements in iterated algebraic K-theory of finite fields

 \end{lem} \begin{proof} First, we can show that there is a differential $d_{2p-2}(t)=t^p\alpha_1$ in the homotopy fixed point spectral sequence

-where $K(\mathbb{F}_q)_p$ has trivial $\bT$-action, because $\alpha_1$ is an attaching map in $B\bT$.
+where $\K(\mathbb{F}_q)_p$ has trivial $\bT$-action, because $\alpha_1$ is an attaching map in $B\bT$.
 This has already been proven in \cite[Theorem 3.5]{MR1317117}, so we omit the details.
-There is an $\bT$-equivariant map of commutative ring spectra
+There is a $\bT$-equivariant map of commutative ring spectra

-which induces a map of homotopy fixed point spectral sequences and since this map sends $t$ to $t$ and $\alpha_1$ to $\alpha_1$, the differential $d_{2p-2}(t)=\alpha_1t^p$ also occurs in the homotopy fixed point spectral sequence
+which induces a map of homotopy fixed point spectral sequences and since this map sends $t$ to $t$ and $\alpha_1$ to $\alpha_1$, the differential $d_{2p-2}(t)=t^p\alpha_1$ also occurs in the homotopy fixed point spectral sequence